stephenchung27/interviews/README.md

 - **Do your due diligence and research your company.**
 - Participate in Alvin's Fight Club that occurs every Sunday.
 - Schedule mock behavioral/technical interviews with your career coach.
 They are extremely effective.
 - Improve your typing speed/accuracy.
 Most coding challenges are timed and typing speed/accuracy is crucial.
-Additionally many Big N companies now allow you to use a laptop instead of a whiteboard during interviews.
+Additionally, many Big N companies now allow you to use a laptop instead of a whiteboard during interviews.
-- Carry your textbook around and read it during train rides.
+- Carry your textbook around and read it during your commute.

 [Back to Top](#table-of-contents)